 The Agency At The End Of Civilisation.
 By Stanza

-An installation manipulating data and systems of surveillance into more systems of control while at the same time merging fictionalized or false narratives which have been threaded into the installation by merging the various data sets.
+A digital art installation manipulating data and systems of surveillance into more systems of control while at the same time merging fictionalized or false narratives which have been threaded into the installation by merging the various data sets.
+The artwork incorporates notions of future predictive software as an artificially intelligent machine while at the same time exploring time from multiple perspectives in what Stanza calls a "Parallel Reality".

 The artwork “The Agency At The End Of Civilisation” is a real time interpretation of the data of millions of data sets from the UK car number plate recognition system which are aligned with real time images from one hundred CCTV surveillance cameras in the region of South of England.
 The installation presents all this as a spatialised audio visual experience of spoken texts and generative visuals using custom made software.
 The audience engages with the work as observer (of the surveillance and recorded space) looking at 24 screens, a dozen speakers, and a labyrinth of CCTV cameras built as an art installation presented on a plinth.

 AUDIO: Your listen to a spatialised audio on speakers in the installation.
 The sound is translated from a database of information tracking number plates and locations and sending them back to the UK number plate centre.
 This data has been merged with my set of new narratives inside the database.
 This new narrative is what you listen to.